joelwmale/joelmale.com/content/blog/laravel-intellisense-how-to-make-your-ide-work-with-laravel/index.md

 ---
-title: Laravel + Intellisense - how to make your IDE work with Laravel
+title: Laravel + Intellisense - How To Make Your IDE Work With Laravel
 date: "2022-01-02"
 description: "Laravel is sometimes too \"magicy\" which makes it hard for IDEs to understand.
 Let's see how we can fix that by installing an extension, and a composer package to your projects!"
 featured: images/laravel-intellisense.jpeg